AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/make-smart-assignments.md

 1. Go to an issue or a task and click one of the following fields to edit them: &nbsp;&nbsp;

    * A task or issue list or report
+   * A task or issue page
+   * The Advanced Assignments box when making advanced assignments.
+For information, see [Create advanced assignments](../../../manage-work/tasks/assign-tasks/create-advanced-assignments.md).
    * Resource Scheduling
    * Workload Balancer

 1. Place your cursor in the assignment field, and wait for two seconds.
-The Here are a few recommendations `` list displays.
+The **Here are a few recommendations****** list displays.

    Users displayed in this list are the smart assignment suggestions for the task or the issue.